-- · Senior Management: It includes all staff in the positions of Assistant General Manager and above, and employees, whose hiring is subject to approval of regulators. - Material Risk Takers: It includes all staff whose activities and decisions have a material impact on the risk profile of the bank. - Financial and Risk Control: It includes all heads of divisions and heads of groups in Financial Control, Risk Management, Compliance, Internal Audit and Anti-Money Laundering functions.
+- Senior Management: It includes Deputy General Manager and above for all business units, except control functions. - Material Risk Takers: It includes the Group Chief Executive Officer, Chief Executive Officers, and heads of operational departments, and their deputies, and all staff whose activities and decisions have a material impact on the risk profile of the bank. - Financial and Risk Control: It includes control functions represented in the heads of departments and groups of Financial Control, Risk Management, Compliance & Governance, Internal Audit, AML, and Internal Sharia Audit.

-The five senior executives who received the highest remuneration packages, plus the heads of Financial Control, Internal Audit and Risk Management groups (8 executives in total) received together a total group remuneration & salaries' package of KD 3,536 thousand for the year ended December 31st 2023.
+The five senior executives who received the highest remuneration packages, plus the heads of Financial Control, Internal Audit, and Risk Management groups (8 executives in total) received together a total remuneration & salaries' package of KD 3,878 thousand for the year ended December 31st 2024.